-A company by the name of HAL is a robotics device that allows a care worker to life a patient with more stability and strength and helps prevent injuries to our nurses.
+A company by the name of HAL is a robotics device that allows a care worker to lift a patient with more stability and strength and helps prevent injuries to our nurses.

 4. Artificial Retinas

-Very interesting technology for those that are always sitting in front of the computer like myself, hopefully it will not be needed by me, but it’s great that companies are advancing for those that suffer this debilitating illness.
+It’s very interesting technology for those that are always sitting in front of the computer like myself, hopefully, it will not be needed by me, but it’s great that companies are advancing for those that suffer this debilitating illness.

 5. Advances in Prosthetics

 DARPA is looking to change that by enabling wounded service members with amputations to neurally control state-of-the-art prosthetic limbs.
 The goal is to assist them in returning to active duty and improving their quality of life.
 Program developments may impact the broad community of patients with medical amputations, spinal cord injuries, and neurological diseases.
 The challenges lie with creating an interface that is directly compatible with our own nervous system and making the connection fast enough to interpret our movement intent without latency.
 I have been following Les’s story (an amputee) for a while and featured it in a 2015 version of this article, see video below and wanted to showcase it again as organizations such as Johns Hopkins are making great strides in the movement to help the world live and easier life.War is in our DNA, and with conflict, there are injuries to our Military including loss of limbs and traumatic brain injury.

 5. Remote Patient Monitoring